Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/LECA/The_LECA_Resurrection_Operative_Protocol.md

 ## STATUS: ACTIVE — OPERATIVE PROTOCOL DOCUMENT
 ## Classification: Explicit bench protocol for
-## LECA attractor recovery across three arms.
+## LECA attractor recovery across three arms,
+## with formal statement of the universal
+## structural invariant that the experiment
+## isolates and defines.
 ## This document is the operative execution record.
 ## The derivation and geometric basis are in:
 ##   The_LECA_Resurrection_Protocol.md